null

 Properly disposing of used bully sticks is crucial to avoid health risks.
 When a bully stick shrinks to about 2.5-3 inches, discard it to prevent your dog from swallowing it whole.
 Throw used bully sticks in the regular trash to avoid contamination and potential health risks.

-Ensure the used bully stick is securely wrapped before disposal to prevent the spread of bacteria.
-Proper disposal practices are the first step in keeping your dog’s environment clean and safe.
+Ensure the used bully stick is securely wrapped before disposal to prevent bacterial spread.
+Proper disposal practices are the first step in keeping your dog's environment clean and safe.

 Signs Your Dog May Have Swallowed a Large Chunk

-If you suspect your dog has swallowed a large chunk or large chunks, take it to the vet or call for professional advice immediately.
+If you suspect your dog has swallowed a large piece or multiple pieces, take it to the vet or call for professional advice immediately.
 Depending on the severity of the blockage in your dog's stomach, possible treatments can include IV fluids, overnight monitoring, or emergency surgery.
 An upset stomach may also result.

-Constantly monitor your dog during chew toy time to ensure they don’t swallow large pieces and prevent these emergencies.
-Vigilance helps keep your furry friend safe and healthy with their dog chews, as dogs love your dog’s mouth and can be a source of concern while your dog enjoys their playtime.
+Constantly monitor your dog during chew toy time to ensure they don't swallow large pieces and prevent these emergencies.
+Vigilance helps keep your furry friend safe and healthy with their dog chews, as dogs love their mouths and can be a source of concern during playtime.

 Summary